hhandika/segui/website/docs/cli_gui.md

 ---
 sidebar_position: 2
+title: CLI vs GUI
 ---

-# CLI vs GUI

-## Overview

-SEGUL is available in two versions: Command Line Interface (CLI) and Graphical User Interface (GUI).
+For general users, SEGUL is available in two versions: **Command Line Interface** (CLI) and **Graphical User Interface** (GUI).
 Both versions have the same core functionality, but they are designed to cater to different use cases and user preferences.
-The CLI version is suitable for users who prefer automation, fast and memory-efficient execution, dealing with complex directory structure, and/or non-standard file extension.
-The GUI version is suitable for users who prefer interactive and user-friendly features.
+The CLI version is suitable for users who prefer automation, fast and memory-efficient execution, dealing with complex directory structures, and/or non-standard file extensions.
+On the other hand, the GUI version is suitable for users who prefer interactive and user-friendly features.
 However, having both versions installed is beneficial for users who want to take advantage of the strengths of both versions.
-They each have their own contained environment and do not interfere with each other.
+Importantly, they each have their own contained environment and do not interfere with each other.

 ## Platform Support